adaltas/medium_publish/README.md

     medium_post [medium_post options]

 OPTIONS
-    --source                Path to the Mardown source code of the article.
+    --source                Path to the Markdown source code of the article.
 Required.
     --url                   URL where the article is currently being published.
 Required.
     --author                The name of the author.
 Required.
     --author_url            URL of the author page.